Kristoffer0202/itu-sdse-project/README.md

 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         Module and configuration for tools like black │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-│
-│
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
-│
-│
 ├── Module             <- Source code for use in this project.